Jnlietta/id-generator/README.md

 ## Requirements
 To use method properly you have to put a single argument that is a number:

--**idLength** : number that will determine the amount of signs used in the generated id in string type.
+- **idLength** : number that will determine the amount of signs used in the generated id in string type.

 ## License
 This project is licensed under MIT License.